 Refer the following link to know more about various recruitment Exams & vacancies: Upcoming Government Jobs.

 NABARD works as the financial institution of India for the planning and operations in the field of credit for agriculture and other economic activities in rural areas in India.

-NABARD stand for National Bank For Agriculture & Rural Development.
-The main objective of NABARD is to build rural India empowered and financially inclusive through specific goal-oriented departments categorized as financial, developmental and supervision divisions.
+NABARD stands for National Bank For Agriculture & Rural Development.
+The main objective of NABARD is to build rural India empowered and financially inclusive through specific goal-oriented departments categorized as financial, developmental, and supervision divisions.